mitkox/AKS-Edge/hands-on/install/install.md

 ## Lab Instructions

-### Exercise 1: Setup your machine and install AKS Edge Essentials (ower: Guomin)
+### Exercise 1: Setup your machine and install AKS EE

-In this lab, we will use Azure virtual machine to do a single machince setup and deployment.
+In this lab, we will use Azure virtual machine to do a single machine setup and deployment.

-#### Step 1: Create an Azure virtual machine with WIndows 11 Pro installed.
+#### Step 1: Create an Azure virtual machine with Windows 11 Pro installed.

 1. Sign in to Azure
 Sign in to Azure portal at: https://portal.azure.com.